-Scottish Water has issued the following statement, following confirmation from the Unison, Unite and GMB Scotland trade unions about the cancellation of planned industrial action.
+Scottish Water has issued the following statement on Tuesday 8th April, following the announcement of planned industrial action:

 The Scottish Water pay offer includes:

-- An above-inflation 3.4% increase, with a guaranteed pay rise of at least £1,400 for those on the lowest job grades, meaning some employees will receive around 5.5%.
+- An above-inflation 3.4% increase for 2024/25, with a guaranteed pay rise of at least £1,400 for those on the lowest job grades, meaning some employees will receive around 5.5%.

 - All Scottish Water employees are also eligible for an annual out-performance bonus and the business recently reduced the working week to 35 hours from 37 hours previously.